 A total of 11 confirmed cases arriving from outside the mainland were reported, the commission said in its daily report.

-One new suspected case, also imported, was reported in Shanghai and no new deaths related to the disease were reported, the commission added.
+No new suspected cases or new deaths related to the disease were reported Tuesday, the commission said.

-On Wednesday, 16 COVID-19 patients were discharged from hospitals after recovery on the Chinese mainland.
+A total of 22 COVID-19 patients were newly discharged from hospitals after recovery on the Chinese mainland.

-By the end of Wednesday, a total of 2,951 imported cases had been reported on the mainland.
-Of them, 2,751 had been discharged from hospitals after recovery, and 200 remained hospitalized, with one in severe condition.
+By the end of Tuesday, a total of 3,153 imported cases had been reported on the mainland.
+Of them, 2,918 had been discharged from hospitals after recovery, and 235 remained hospitalized.
 No deaths from the imported cases had been reported.

-As of Wednesday, the total number of confirmed COVID-19 cases on the mainland had reached 85,715 as of Tuesday, including 247 patients still under treatment, three of whom were in severe conditions.
+The total number of confirmed COVID-19 cases on the mainland had reached 85,715 as of Tuesday, including 247 patients still under treatment, three of whom were in severe conditions.

-Altogether 80,666 patients had been discharged after recovery, and 4,634 had died of the disease on the mainland, the commission said.
+Altogether 80,834 patients had been discharged after recovery, and 4,634 had died of the disease on the mainland, the commission added.

-There were five suspected COVID-19 cases on the mainland, while 8,712 close contacts were still under medical observation after 477 were discharged Wednesday, according to the commission.
+There were currently five suspected COVID-19 cases on the mainland, while 8,557 close contacts remained under medical observation.